 Notes

-- Use a ripe avocado for the best texture - soft but not mushy, with no brown spots.
+- Use a ripe avocado for the smoothest texture.

 Nutrition